Evil (Interpol song): Music video

 The music video, directed by Charlie White, shows a life-sized animatronic puppet who travels via ambulance to a hospital emergency room following a car crash, being examined by real-life actors as he sings the lyrics to the song before breaking into a frantic dance on the operating table.
 White had never made a music video before, but came up with the idea for the video after listening to the song and pitched it to the band.
 Despite the fact that the band had appeared in all of their prior music videos, the band loved the idea and gave White their blessing.
-White listened to the song on a loop for an entire weekend and hired the special effects team that had worked on the films Hellboy and Fantastic Four to create the puppet.
+White listened to the song on a loop for an entire weekend and hired Spectral Motion, the practical effects team who worked on films such as Hellboy and Fantastic Four, to create the puppet.

 The video was shot over the course of 17 hours in one day and used a real hospital room.
 The puppet's animatronic head was programmed to automatically sing the song; six puppeteers, who needed to be digitally removed from the video, were tasked with moving its eyes and body.
 The video was a hit with audiences but the puppet itself had polarizing reactions, with some thinking it was cute and others thinking it was creepy.
 Regardless, the puppet received its own cult following and was named "Norman" by fans on Interpol's online message board shortly after the video premiered.
 The video reached No. 25 on Yahoo!'s list of the Top 25 Scariest Videos.
 White would later collaborate with the band again to produce the music video for their 2010 song "Lights".

 Shortly after the video was released, the puppet was lost and its whereabouts remained a mystery for almost a decade.
 In 2014, it was spotted in an online auction in which it was simply listed as "animatronic creepy ghoul puppet from music video".
 At this point, the puppet had badly deteriorated, and it was sold to an unknown buyer for only a few hundred dollars.
 The puppet continued to change hands for the next five years, still out of the public eye.
 In 2019, it was purchased from another online auction by artist John Kolbek, who was able to successfully raise money from a GoFundMe campaign called "Let's save Norman!" to restore the puppet.
-As of 2020, the puppet is again in working order and is currently being used to host various videos on Kolbek's YouTube channel, which are usually horror-themed due to the puppet's broken-down state giving it an even scarier appearance.
+As of 2025, the puppet is again in working order and is currently being used to host various videos on Kolbek's YouTube channel, which are usually horror-themed due to the puppet's broken-down state giving it an even scarier appearance.
 In March 2022, a video revealed the puppet's full restoration.